robdunn4/QSpice/CBlock_Doc/README.md

 How to work around the "Berkeley Sockets API framework" limitations identified in C-Block Basics #10.

 This is a "code-heavy" conversion of a basic "monolithic DLL component" to a "full-featured" client/server component.

+C++, Python, and Java server code examples are included.

 ### Files
 * CBlockBasics11.pdf ("Extending The 'Berkeley Sockets API'")